Daniel Rose (real estate developer): Philanthropy and public service

 Rose is the co-founder and Chairman Emeritus of the Harlem Educational Activities Fund, a highly acclaimed initiative that has helped thousands of inner city youth enter college since 1989.
 He has served on the boards of the New York State Council for the Humanities; the New York Institute for the Humanities; the Museum of the City of New York; the Urban Land Institute; the Committee for Economic Development; the Citizens Housing and Planning Council of New York; the New York Convention Center Development Corp; the Realty Foundation of New York; the Urban Land Foundation; the Police Athletic League; the Jewish Community Centers Association; the Jewish Publication Society; and the Federation of Jewish Philanthropies of New York.

-Rose's other major philanthropic initiatives include serving as Chairman of the Board of the Horace Mann School, an institution to which he has contributed endowed chairs and which honored him, together with his family, with the naming of Rose Hall; the establishment of the Daniel Rose Chair in Urban Economics at M.I.T. (the nation’s first), the Rose Center for Public Leadership at the Urban Land Institute, the joint Yale/Technion Rose Homeland Security and Counter-Terrorism Program, the Jacobs Technion-Cornell Institute at Cornell Tech (founding Board Member), the Helping Africa Foundation (Chairman), and a major new initiative in Accra, Ghana to restore and rebuild the W. E. B. Du Bois Memorial Centre for Pan African Culture.
-With his wife, Joanna S. Rose, Daniel Rose has contributed (often anonymously) to hundreds of other charitable organizations addressing racial, religious, academic and humanitarian issues.
+Rose's other major philanthropic initiatives include serving as Chairman of the Board of the Horace Mann School, an institution to which he has contributed endowed chairs and which honored him, together with his family, with the naming of Rose Hall; the establishment of the Daniel Rose Chair in Urban Economics at M.I.T. (the nation's first), the Rose Center for Public Leadership at the Urban Land Institute, the joint Yale/Technion Rose Homeland Security and Counter-Terrorism Program, the Jacobs Technion-Cornell Institute at Cornell Tech (founding Board Member), the Helping Africa Foundation (Chairman), and a major new initiative in Accra, Ghana to restore and rebuild the W. E. B. Du Bois Memorial Centre for Pan African Culture.
+With his late wife, Joanna Semel Rose, Rose has contributed to hundreds of other charitable organizations addressing racial, religious, academic, and humanitarian issues.
+Among their philanthropic activities was providing the seed funding that enabled production of the award-winning educational television series Cosmos: A Spacetime Odyssey, hosted by Neil DeGrasse Tyson.

-A military intelligence analyst and Russian language specialist with the U.S. Air Force during the Korean War, he has pursued his interest in foreign affairs as an officer of the Foreign Policy Association, the Council on Foreign Relations and the International Institute for Strategic Studies.
+A military intelligence analyst and Russian language specialist with the U.S. Air Force during the Korean War, Rose has pursued his interest in foreign affairs as an officer of the Foreign Policy Association, the Council on Foreign Relations and the International Institute for Strategic Studies.
 He was a founding board member of the EastWest Institute and was appointed by President Bill Clinton as Vice Chairman of the Baltic-American Enterprise Fund, a U.S.-government-funded organization that promotes free trade in Latvia, Lithuania and Estonia.
 He then became a Director of the Baltic-American Freedom Foundation, its “legacy” philanthropic foundation.
 From 2004 to 2006, he was a frequent participant by telephone on Forum, an English language political discussion TV program broadcast from Tehran, Iran.